-Bruce-On August 10, 2007, pursuant to an asset purchase agreement among TransDigm Inc., Bruce Industries, Inc. and the shareholders of Bruce Industries, Inc., Bruce Aerospace, Inc. ("Bruce"), a newly formed wholly-owned subsidiary of TransDigm Inc., acquired certain assets and assumed certain liabilities of Bruce Industries, Inc. for \$35.6 million in cash, subject to adjustment based on the level working capital as of the closing date of the acquisition.
+Bruce-On August 10, 2007, pursuant to an asset purchase agreement among TransDigm Inc., Bruce Industries, Inc. and the shareholders of Bruce Industries, Inc., Bruce Aerospace, Inc. ("Bruce"), a newly formed wholly-owned subsidiary of TransDigm Inc., acquired certain assets and assumed certain liabilities of Bruce Industries, Inc. for \$35.5 million in cash, net of a purchase price adjustment of \$0.2 million received in February 2008.
 Additionally, in accordance with the purchase agreement, the Company recorded a contingent liability based upon the earnings before income taxes, depreciation and amortization related to the sale of certain part numbers for a period of three years following the closing.
 Bruce designs and manufactures specialized fluorescent lighting used in the aircraft industry.
-The proprietary nature, established positions, and aftermarket content fit well with TransDigm's overall business strategy.
-The Company expects that the \$25.8 million of goodwill recognized for the acquisition will be deductible for tax purposes.
+The proprietary nature, established positions, and aftermarket content fit well with TransDigm's overall business direction.
+The Company expects that the \$24.0 million of goodwill recognized for the acquisition will be deductible for tax purposes.

 ATI-On February 7, 2007, TransDigm Inc. acquired all of the outstanding capital stock of Aviation Technologies, Inc. ("ATI") for \$430.1 million in cash.
 ATI consists of two primary operating units that service the commercial and military aerospace markets-Avtech Corporation ("Avtech") and Transicoil LLC (which, together with Transicoil (Malaysia) Sendirian Berhad, is referred to as "ADS/Transicoil").
-Avtech is a leading supplier of flight deck and passenger audio systems, cabin lighting, and power control products and related components.
-ADS/Transicoil is a leading supplier of displays, clocks, brushless motors and related components and instruments.
+Avtech is a supplier of flight deck and passenger audio systems, cabin lighting, and power control products and related components.
+ADS/Transicoil is a supplier of displays, clocks, brushless motors and related components and instruments.
 Through Avtech and ADS/Transicoil, ATI manufactures proprietary products for the aerospace industry with broad platform positions and high aftermarket content, all of which fit well with TransDigm's overall direction.
+Substantially all of the goodwill of \$310.4 million recognized in accounting for the acquisition will not be deductible for tax purposes.